 I am currently working on new cityscape paintings with new energy and enthusiasm because of the CycleGAN.
 Another example of using AI and machine learning to be more creative.
 Here are my first two paintings inspired from this process.

 I am quite impressed by the CycleGANs ability to apply my style to my image.
-It is fun to see what it thinks I might do – my favorite is the red scribbles in the corners, which I am seriously considering to adopt as a “signature” rather than writing my name in red!
+It is fun to see what it thinks I might do – my favorite is the red scribbles in the corners since I always sign my painting in red in the bottom left or right corner.
+I am seriously considering to adopt as a “signature” rather than writing my name in red!

 I think the most valuable aspect of this project is using the TensorFlow classifier to sort through my database of reference photos to rank potential images to paint.
+As I mentioned in the introduction – often that is the most time consuming aspect of the process: finding something to paint.
 I am excited that this process can allow me to get more out of my current photo database and bring renewed inspiration of photos I took that I may have passed by on first glance.